esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ![gMMSL diagram for the reaction-diffusion model](fig/ep03-reaction-diffusion-coupling.png){alt='gMMSL diagram for the reaction-diffusion model.
 Two boxes labeled macro and micro represent the two submodels.
 A line connects a filled circle labeled state_out on macro to an open diamond labeled state_in on micro.
 A second line connects a filled diamond labeled final_state on micro to an open circle labeled state_in on macro.'}

-As you can see, each model will need to have two ports on different operators to send and receive data, and we will connect those together as shown to form the full simulation.
+As you can see, each model will send and receive data on two operators, and we will connect them together as shown to form the full simulation.

+### MUSCLE3

 Before we can create our coupled simulation however, we will need to connect each submodel to MUSCLE3.
 MUSCLE3 consist of three components: